-The following image provides a visual representation of the memory modules installation procedure.
+The following image indicates the location of the memory module and provides a visual representation of the installation procedure.

 - 1. Align the notch on the memory module with the tab on the memory-module slot. - 2.
-Slide the memory module firmly into the slot at an angle and press the memory module down until it clicks into place. - i) NOTE: If you do not hear the click, remove the memory module and reinstall it. - (i) NOTE: Repeat step 1 and 2 if there are two memory modules. - 3.
-Align the tabs on the DIMM door with the slots on the system-board shield and snap into place.
+Slide the memory module firmly into the slot at an angle and press the memory module down until it clicks into place. - NOTE: If you do not hear the click, remove the memory module and reinstall it. - NOTE: Repeat step 1 and 2 if there are two memory modules. - 3.
+Align the tabs on the DIMM door with the slots on the system-board shield and snap it into place. - i NOTE: Repeat step 1 and 2 if there are two memory modules.

-- 1. Install the back cover.
+- 1. Install the back cover

 - 2. Install the cable cover (optional).

 - 3. Install the stand.

 - 4. Follow the procedure in After working inside your computer.